seita-f/Kaggle-Rules-Classification/README.md

 This might enable ensemble learning (3 models on 25% of the data each) without running into time out error(?)

 ## To-do
-- text mining
 - synthetic data for tuning?
 - switch to prompt engineering?
-- switch to multi classification?
 - prompt tuning, fine-tuning
-- using unsloth for better performance?
+- using vLLM / unsloth for better performance?